soffes/blog/published/2006-08-24-idvd-6-awesome-crap/idvd-6-awesome-crap.markdown

 ---
-title: iDVD 6, Awesome + Crap
+tags:
-categories: apple
+- apple
 ---

+# iDVD 6, Awesome + Crap

 iDVD 6 (well iLife ‘06 in general) is really awesome.
 I love all of the new themes and features.
 All of the menus are cleaner.
 It’s just awesome.
 The first thing I noticed besides the cleaner interface was that it supported my LaCie DVD burner even thought I don’t have a SuperDrive (Apple DVD Burner).
 That is so nice.
 Before I’d export a disk image and burn it in Disk Utility.
 I smiled anyway.
 I also really like the added flexibility you have when changing templates and making our own, especially the map view.